BisratJ/alx-project-nexus/README.md

-# Memosheria - Wedding Event Management System
+# Memosheria - Wedding Event Booking

 A comprehensive wedding event management platform built with Next.js, featuring role-based authentication and dashboards for users, vendors, and administrators.